The Man Nobody Knew: Synopsis

 Narrated by Carl Colby, son of the late Director of Central Intelligence William E. Colby, The Man Nobody Knew traces the elder Colby's career in the U.S. intelligence community, along with and in contrast to his home life, including the secrets he kept from his family.

 The film begins with Colby's service in World War II as an officer and paratrooper with the OSS, and follows his rise through the Central Intelligence Agency, where his roles included political covert action to oppose the Communist Party in Italy, later counterinsurgency actions and involvement in the 1963 coup in South Vietnam (in concert with President John F. Kennedy) during the Vietnam War, and later as Director of Central Intelligence in the 1970s.
 During his brief, tumultuous tenure leading the agency, Colby revealed the existence of documents describing illegal activities by the CIA, known as the "Family Jewels," in an effort to reform the agency.
 The film concludes with Colby's disappearance and death in April 1996.

 Production

 The Man Nobody Knew was produced by Carl Colby, with David Johnson and Grace Guggenheim, for Act 4 Entertainment.

 The film combines archival footage with new interviews, including Zbigniew Brzezinski, Brent Scowcroft, James R. Schlesinger, Donald Rumsfeld, Bob Woodward and Seymour Hersh, among others.
 William Colby's former wife and Carl Colby's mother, Barbara Colby, is also interviewed regarding Colby's public career and private life.

 Release

 U.S. distribution rights were acquired by First Run Features.
-The film will premiere at Lincoln Plaza Cinemas in New York City on September 23, 2011, followed by a national theatrical release.
+The film premiered at Lincoln Plaza Cinemas in New York City on September 23, 2011, and was followed by a national theatrical release.